standrze/rogue/README.md

 - **HTTP/HTTPS Proxy**: Full support for intercepting and inspecting HTTP and HTTPS traffic.
 - **MITM Capabilities**: Automatically generates self-signed certificates to decrypt and inspect HTTPS traffic.
 - **Session Logging**: Logs all requests and responses to JSON files for detailed analysis.
-- **Session Export**: Export session logs to readable Markdown format for easy sharing and reporting.

 - **Configurable**: Customize behavior via CLI flags or a `config.json` file.
 - **Traffic Control**: (Coming Soon) Support for request/response modification and replay.